The Orville: Music

 The show uses a 75-piece orchestra for the music in each episode, written by several different composers, such as John Debney, Joel McNeely and Bruce Broughton, who wrote the show's theme and composed the score for the pilot.
 MacFarlane said "We score it like a movie" and "We really put as much into that as we do into the effects."
 A soundtrack album for season 1 was released by La-La Land Records on January 22, 2019.
-An album for season 2 was released on January 19, 2021.
+On January 19, 2021, La-La Land and 20th Television released a soundtrack album for season 2.

 Marketing

 On May 15, 2017, the Fox Broadcasting Company released the first trailer of The Orville as part of their upcoming slate of television series including the X-Men series The Gifted and the supernatural sitcom Ghosted.
-To promote the series, Fox organized a panel at the 2017 San Diego Comic-Con on July 22 featuring cast members Seth MacFarlane, Adrianne Palicki, Scott Grimes, Penny Johnson Jerald, Peter Macon, Halston Sage, J. Lee, Mark Jackson and Chad Coleman, and producers David A. Goodman and Brannon Braga.
+To promote the series, Fox organized a panel at the 2017 San Diego Comic-Con on July 22 featuring cast members Seth MacFarlane, Adrianne Palicki, Scott Grimes, Penny Johnson Jerald, Peter Macon, Halston Sage, J. Lee, Mark Jackson and Chad L. Coleman, and producers David A. Goodman and Brannon Braga.
 In addition, Fox established an Orville Space Training Station at the Hilton San Diego Bayfront Law with a "Cryopreservation program" for fans.

 On July 22, 2018, Fox released the trailer for the second season of The Orville at the 2018 San Diego Comic-Con.
 To promote the series, Fox sponsored a series of Orville-themed pedi-cabs for people attending San Diego Comic-Con.
 In addition, Goodman moderated a Q&A panel on July 21 at the Comic Con alongside cast members MacFarlane, Palicki, Jerald, Grimes, Braga and Jon Cassar.